Kaelin03/Malaria-Detection-with-a-Deep-Convolutional-Neural-Network/LOG.md

 30/06/2017
 ----------

-> Classified ~ 2000 cells, 77 contaiend P. falciparum
+> Classified ~ 2000 cells, 77 contaiend P. falciparum.

-> Began writing code to import training images and organise for CNN
+> Wrote code to import training images and organise for CNN.

 29/06/2017
 ----------

+> Meeting with Guido:
+> Start thinking about what to present:
+> * Detector of multiple types of parasite.
+> * Comparison between methods: SVM v CNN or single phase CNN vs two-phase CNN.
+> * What sensitivity and specificity rates can be considered good?
+> * Outputs? total cell count; % infected; can I give WBC count?
+> * Calculate 95 percentiles give CNN test accuracy?
+> * Include label for "not a cell".
+> * Alter class weights or copy cells to make up the difference.

-> Implementing CNN for cell classification.
+> Implemented CNN for cell classification.
-> * Write function to train the CNN.
+> * Wrote function to train the CNN.
-> * Write function to evaluate the CNN.
+> * Wrote function to evaluate the CNN.
-> * Write function to test unclassified images.
+> * Wrote function to test unclassified images.

 > Wrote code to aid manual classification of cells.